Kometa-Team/Kometa/docs/defaults/show/network.md

 # Network Collections

-The `network` Default Metadata File is used to dynamically create collections based on the networks available in your library.
+The `network` Default Collection File is used to dynamically create collections based on the networks available in your library.

 ![](../images/network.png)